XueyanZhang/Comparison-ddmin-probdd/README.md

 leading to faster runtime performance and potentially smaller results.
 `probdd` algorithm can be effortlessly integrated with program reduction tools that currently employs `ddmin`.

-** Both algorithm implementations are reprodcued as per their publications.

 ### Input program
 ```angular2html